nllpw/nllpw-org-gatsby/src/pages/workshop/index.md

 ---
-title: Just a Generic Page
+title: Workshop 2021 Page Title
 subtitle: Just a generic subtitle for the page
 seo:
   title: Just a Generic Page